pearjo/knut-server/docs/source/gettingstarted.rst

 For example, lets switch a light which is plugged into a RF controllable socket.
-The light API :py:class:`~knut.apis.Light` class calls a method of the light service :py:class:`~knut.services.rflight.RFLight`, which switches the socket according to a parsed status in a back-end.
+The light API :py:class:`~knut.apis.Light` class calls a method of the light service :py:class:`~knut.services.light.RFLight`, which switches the socket according to a parsed status in a back-end.

 .. code-block::